tmdc-io/typesense-operator/README.md

 > [!NOTE]
 > The interval of the reconciliation loops depends on the number of nodes, trying that way to give raft adequate 'breathing room'
 > to perform its operations (leader election, log replication, bootstrapping etc.) before a new _quorum's health reconciliation_ starts.

+5. The controller evaluates quorum's health by probing each node at `http://{nodeUrl}:{api-port}/health` and devises an action plan for the next reconciliation loop according to the outcome.
+This is described in the next paragraph:

 ### Problem 2: Recovering a cluster that has lost quorum